department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/duplicate_submission_metrics.md

 ## Results

 The query does not adjust for submissions duplicated across interval boundaries.
 For example, if a particular user had a submission on October 31st that was duplicated into November or later, those numbers would NOT be included in October's query- the net effect being that the actual submission counts may be slightly deflated.
+Another side effect of this is that the number of total users per each month is inflated when compared with over the longer interval- many users submit and re-submit over the course of months.

-For that reason, the percentages included below are a better metric in and of themselves than the literal submission counts
+For all these reasons, the percentages included below are a better metric in and of themselves than the literal submission and user counts.

 ### Combined run of Sept, Oct and Nov 2024